 Choose your clients wisely:

 - Paying within terms (due on receipt, net 10, net 30, etc.) is about honoring promises.
-I promise to provide you with this product or service and you promise to pay me in the time frame we agreed upon.
+I promise to provide you with this product or service and you promise to pay me in the time frame we agreed upon using a swift code whether its a local or an international transaction.
 This is a value.
 Does you client share this value with you?
 Did you talk to your clients about values when they were still prospects?
 I know this doesn’t often come up.
 But maybe it should.
 If our clients knew our organization’s principles of doing business, they would be more likely to measure up to the level of integrity you expect.
 Are you telling your salespeople that you want to attract clients who also keep promises and run their businesses with principles?

 - Many companies make the first sale a COD sale.
 They want to test that the client has sufficient cash flow to pay on delivery at least once before credit is issued.

 - Have the courage to say ‘no.’ When a company asks for credit with the offer to become a regular customer, sure it would be good to have these sales.
 It’s tempting to say ‘yes’ to build up revenues, especially since we’ve had a depressed economy.
 But nothing will sink you faster than you investing a lot of your cash into providing a product or service to a customer who then won’t/can’t pay you for it.
 You’re on the hook to your vendors and your credibility and credit are on the line.

 Offer Credit Cards: